nilsso/math538-project/paper.md

 <!-- SECTION ------------------------------------------------------------- -->
 # Self-similarity scaling in music

+As a subject of research, fractals and self-similarity in music may be fairly niche, but there is no shortage of literature, new or old.
-One of the earliest attempts at mathematically quantifying musical self-similarity was conducted by Richard Voss and John Clarke.
+One of the earliest attempts at mathematically quantifying musical self-similarity was conducted by Richard Voss and John Clarke, and in 1975 published "".
 From their results they concluded that within genres of music a $\sfrac 1 f$ power-law scaling behavior is characteristic of musical components for pieces in the genre (though they were specifically concerned with the Baroque era compositions of J.S.
 Bach, or just "classical" in layman's terms).
 <!-- -->
 However, there may be many different ways in which measurable self-similarity within music can manifest; chapter 7 of the Mandelbrot text, written by